Flavor changing interactions confronted with meson mixing and hadron colliders: THE MODEL

 Regarding the hadronic sector, gauge anomaly cancellation requires that the quark generations transform differently under $SU(3)_L$ group.
 The most simple way to accomplish that without invoking several exotic new fermions is by assuming that the first generation transforms as triplets under $SU(3)_L$, whereas the second and third ones as anti-triplets as follows,

-where $i = 2,3$, with $q^\prime$ being heavy exotic quarks with electric charges $Q(u^\prime_{1})=2/3$ and $Q(d^\prime_{2,3})=-1/3$.
+where $i = 1, \, 2$, with $q^\prime$ being heavy exotic quarks with electric charges $Q(u^\prime_{3})=2/3$ and $Q(d^\prime_{1, \, 2})=-1/3$.

+We highlight that in the 3-3-1 LHN, a new heavy neutral lepton $N^{a}_{L}$ replaces the left-handed neutrino in the lepton triplet.
+In addition, a right-handed neutral fermion $N^{a}_{R} \sim (1,1,0)$ is introduced, which transforms as a singlet under ${SU(3)}_{L}$.
+The quark sector remains the same though.
+Hence, as we stressed before, our reasoning for flavor-changing interactions involving quarks applies to both 3-3-1 models.

-Fermion masses are generated through the spontaneous symmetry breaking mechanism governed by three scalar triplets.
+Fermion masses are generated through the spontaneous symmetry-breaking mechanism governed by three scalar triplets.
 From a top-down approach, the scalar triplet $\chi$ acquires a vacuum expectation value ($vev$) in the scale of the TeVs with,

 breaking $SU(3)_L \otimes U(1)_N$ down to $SU(2)_L \otimes U(1)_Y$, thus generating masses for the additional gauge bosons and new fermions, namely the exotic quarks via the Yukawa Lagrangian,

 where $\chi \sim (1, 3, -1/3)$.